lilyosah/tech-knowledgebase/Natural-Language-Processing/Masked Language Models.md

 : assigns prbabilities to words such that it is possible to measure hte probability of the next word given the history.
 Sometimes you don't need a prob function and can have a func that sorts tokens st the most probable is first
 - Can map 64 chars into 64 dim vector space
+	- More parameters => easier to learn something
+	- Fewer => faster, testing

 $P(w_k|w_1, w_2, ... w_k)$